E-mail: Brandon Martinez

 Waco, TX 76798

-Brandon Martinez's research interests are in race and ethnicity, the sociology of religion, discrimination, inequality, and political sociology.
+Brandon Martinez’s research interests are in race and ethnicity, the sociology of religion, discrimination, inequality, and political sociology.
 His dissertation examines how the intersection of race and religion influence the social world.
-He has published in peer-reviewed journals including the Journal for the Scientific Study of Religion and Review of Religious Research.
-His current research includes symbolic white dominance in Latino congregations, political divides within white American evangelicalism, and operationalizing the concept of evil in research on religion.
+He has published in peer-reviewed journals including the Journal for the Scientific Study of Religion and Social Science Quarterly.
+His current research includes racial stratification within congregations and political divides within American evangelicalism.

 Peer Reviewed Publications:

-Brandon C. Martinez and Kevin D. Dougherty.
-"Race, Belonging and Participation in Religious Congregations."
-Accepted for publication at Journal for the Scientific Study of Religion.
+2013 Brandon C. Martinez and Kevin D. Dougherty.
+“Race, Belonging and Participation in Religious Congregations.”
+Journal for the Scientific Study of Religion 52 (4): 713-732.

 - About the Department

 - Graduate Program